-Mautic is an open-source marketing automation application that can be a cost-effective alternative for expensive cloud-based services.
+Mautic is an open-source marketing automation platform that can be a cost-effective alternative for expensive cloud-based services.
 It’s feature-rich and can be installed as a self-hosted solution.
-You own your data, not your cloud service provider, and you’re free to promote on mostly your own terms.
+Unlike with a SaaS marketing automation platform, you own the data and are free to run campaigns on your own terms.

 I’ve been implementing marketing automation around sales funnels for a long time.
-As a growth marketer, my job is to implement creative digital marketing strategies, that attract an audience, nurture leads, and convert them into satisfied clients.
+As a digital / growth marketer, my job is to implement creative strategies, that attract an audience, nurture leads, and convert them into satisfied clients.

-In order to accomplish this, I’ve used many marketing automation, email marketing, and CRM services.
-Not only do I feel that most cloud-based services are generally overpriced, but at times also lack the features that are needed to execute specific marketing strategies.
+In order to accomplish this, I’ve used many marketing automation, email marketing, and CRM systems.
+Not only do I feel that most cloud-based platforms are generally overpriced, but at times also lack the features that are needed to execute specific marketing strategies.

 Mautic, on the other hand, has been surprising, in a positive way.
-Not only does the application offer marketing automation features that others don’t, but it does so at a fraction of the price.
+Not only does the platform offer marketing automation features that others don’t, but it does so at a fraction of the price.
+More about pricing later.

 If you’re wondering what I use Mautic for in my work, here’s short list.